OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

 ### Data Analysis

-While coding, what fascinated me most was to recognise that I would need to compare the category tags of our csv files for each food item to the content of the relevant tags found in txt files, resorting to a out-of-the-box technique.
+While coding, what fascinated me most was to recognise that I would need to compare the category tags found in our csv files for each food item to the content of the relevant tags found in txt files, resorting to a out-of-the-box technique.

 The following is only to demonstrate how I initially prepared my key pair of datasets for avocados: